gloliva/GroovePortal/README.md

 GroovePortal offers a range of powerful features, including:

 - Dynamically add new buffer~ and groove~ objects to support loading as many samples as your computer can handle.
-- Create unique Sample Spaces comprising multiple layers that can be traversed, allowing you to craft intricate spatial relationships between audio samples.
+- Creating unique Sample Spaces comprising multiple layers that can be traversed, allowing you to craft intricate spatial relationships between audio samples.
-- Navigate the sample space, mixing and blending audio samples based on their spatial properties.
+- Navigating the sample space to mix and blend audio samples based on their spatial properties.
-- Real-time adjustments for blend strength and timestretching parameters.
+- Adjusting blend strength and timestretching parameters in real-time.
-- Save your configurations, sample placements, warp points, and more as presets for instant recall.
+- Saving your configurations, sample placements, portals, and more as presets for instant recall.

 It's essential to note that GroovePortal is *not* an audio editor or DAW.
 Instead, it stands as a dedicated live performance tool, empowering artists to craft audio experiences that respond to the performer's unique spatial vision.